guide huayna picchu 2023

 DifficultModerate to hard

-Not recommendableChildren under 14 years old and vertigo people
+Not recommendableChildren under 14 years old, elderly people and vertigo people

 Huayna Picchu is the pointed, cone-shaped mountain behind the citadel.
-It appears in any of the different classic Machu Picchu postcards, and its trek is one of the alternatives to Machu Picchu that you can’t miss.
-Besides having new views of Machu Picchu citadel from its top, you will discover new Inca rests and beautiful landscapes during its tour.
+It appears in any of the different classic Machu Picchu postcards, and its trek is one of the alternatives to Machu Picchu that you can’t miss!
+Besides having new view of Machu Picchu citadel from its top, you will discover new Inca rests.
+Like the Moon temple and beautiful landscapes during its tour.
 At first glance, it can seem like a very challenging mountain hike.
-But, technically, it is not that difficult, although the climb will be very steep, the descent will be easiest.
-Despite it being a hike suitable for all audiences, maybe children and people with vertigo can’t take it, so it is advisable not to realize it with them.
+But, technically, it is not that difficult.
+Although the climb will be very steep and lasts 01 hours, the descent will be easiest and lasts 01 hours.
+Despite it being a climb suitable for all audiences, maybe children, elderly people, and people with vertigo suffer.
+So it is advisable not to realize it with them.

 huayna picchu sign